The Kentucky Infrastructure Authority (KIA), under the Office of the Governor and administratively attached to the

 The project is funded through the Kentucky Infrastructure Authority in the amount of $3,566,001 and services a population of approximately 42,000.

-Congratulations to the Rural Water Resource Agency and the Max Rhodes waste water treatment plant.
+Congratulations to the Regional Water Resource Agency and the Max Rhodes waste water treatment plant.

 Final 2020 Drinking Water State Revolving Fund Intended Use Plan